-Known as the festival of colours, Holi in India is a spectacular occasion and should be on every traveller’s wish list.
-But, it’s not without it’s difficulties, especially for female travellers.
-After my visit last year in Rishikesh, I decided to put together a guide with some of the tips and tricks I picked up – from locals, fellow travellers, and from my own experiences.
-This is my girl’s guide to Holi…
+After my visit l a few years ago in Rishikesh, I decided to put together a guide with some of the tips and tricks I picked up – from locals, fellow travellers, and from my own experiences.

 Holi isn’t just a big water fight with coloured powders!
 Take the time to understand the true meaning of Holi, and be a participant instead of a spectator.

 The night before the colour play is Holika Dahan, the more spiritual side of Holi, where a bonfire is burnt to symbolise the triumph of good over evil.
 This all comes from the legend of Holika and Prahlad.

 This colour play the next day comes from another legend about the blue-skinned god Krishna and his love for fair-skinned Radha.
 Krishna despaired that his blue skin would stop Radha loving him, so his mother told him to colour her face using jets of water.
 He did, making them equals, and the pair became a couple.

 If you want the Holi experience you’ve seen in the photographs then you need to choose where you go carefully.
 It’s not the same all across India.

 Some places have huge celebrations, while in other towns it’s a small event that’s all over by midday, and others don’t celebrate at all.
 These are a few of the best places to see Holi in India…

 From what I hear from other travellers, Delhi has a jubilant celebration, but you might need to head to a specific event to get the biggest and brightest experience.
 Some people I spoke to said that most of the events were just organised for tourists, though, so there’s a chance this won’t feel like the most “authentic” experience.

 RELATED POST: Top Things to do in Delhi